aursalan/room-loop/README.md

 # Room Loop

-> Roomloop is a full-stack web application designed for spontaneous, low-friction group interactions.
+> A full-stack web application designed for spontaneous, low-friction group interactions.
 It allows users to instantly create or join `rooms` for purposes like quick study sessions, brainstorming, or casual hangouts, without the need for formal invitations or scheduling.

 - Spontaneous Connections: Create or join public/private rooms for drop-in events and instant meetups.